Home Open Back Headphone Reviews HIFIMAN Edition XS Review – The New Step-Up From Mid-Fi?

 Long ago, HIFIMAN claimed that “The more breathable Polyester increases sound transparency.”

-This sounds a bit more like market speak to me, but they’ve stuck with the same cup material for a number of years now so take that for what it’s worth.
+This sounds a bit more like market speak to me, but they’ve stuck with the same cup material for many years now so take that for what it’s worth.

 I won’t personally say it makes much of a difference, but I could be wrong.